jacobdensford/jacobdensford.com/fell/full-game.md

 ### Help

-When someone else makes a test, you may roll relevant steel, skill, spell, or bonus dice and add any hits to their test as **help**.
+When someone else makes a test and it makes sense for you to do so, you may **help**.
+Roll a steel, skill, or spell die.
+If you hit, add your hit to their test.
+If you miss and they fail their test, trouble is coming for you as well.

 ### Contests

 When you test against someone, you each collect dice as normal and roll a **contest**.
 Compare dice individually, highest to lowest.
 Higher numbers beat lower and count as hits.
 In a tie, bigger dice beat smaller.
 Uncontested dice hit.
+Whoever has the most hits wins the contest.

 ### Extended Tests